smbc-rss-plus/smbc-rss-plus/README.md

 Unfortunately, the red-button bonus image situation with SMBC is a bit more complicated than that.
 It is *usually* at some URL that is derived from the original image.
 Also, SMBC is probably not as popular as XKCD to get special functionality developed for it.

 To address this, somebody (**TODO**) created a Yahoo Pipe.
-I've sinced forked it to address issues with the new "post-png" button images.
+I've since forked it to address issues with the new "post-png" button images.
 Alas, Yahoo Pipes is shutting down.
 As such, this whole operation is going to need a new implementation.
 This is it.

+## Rough New Architecture

+It's just a Docker container that has `supervisor` running `nginx` which serves a directory *and* a Python script that grabs the existing RSS feed, modifies it, and updates the served RSS file on "disk" within that directory every 15 minutes.
+Logs exceptions to Rollbar.
+KISS.

 ## RIP Yahoo Pipes